15 Years Hence, 2004 Indian Ocean Tsunami Still Haunts Us!

 Tsunamis being relatively infrequent in the Indian Ocean, no warning system was in place at the time.
 By June 2006, the Indian Tsunami Warning System – 25 seismographic stations relaying information to 26 national tsunami centers – was made operational.

-Despite this, the effects of the disaster continue to be felt.
+Despite this, the effects of the 2004 Indian Ocean tsunami continue to be felt.
 While local economies are on the road to recovery, the environmental damage and the emotional impact on those who survived will remain harder to quantify.